BukolaHaruna/Bike-Sales-Analysis/README.md

 - Demographic Filters: Users can analyse sales trends based on marital status, education level, and region.

 # Summary of each chart in the Bike Sales Dashboard:
-- Average Income Per Purchase
+- Average Income Per Purchase <br />
   Customers with higher incomes are more likely to purchase bikes.
 Males have a higher average income than females, and buyers tend to earn more than non-buyers.
 - Purchase by Age Brackets
   Middle-aged customers have the highest bike purchase rates, while younger and older customers buy fewer bikes.
 However, non-buyers follow a similar trend across all age groups.